Shamsullo/dstack_test_task/README.md

 ## Overview
 This Python script facilitates running a Docker container and streaming its logs to AWS CloudWatch.
-It is a test task for Backend Engineer position at [dstack.ai](https://dstack.ai) as part of my application.
+It is a test task for the Backend Engineer position at [dstack.ai](https://dstack.ai) as part of my application.
 It accepts parameters such as Docker image name, bash command to execute within the container, AWS CloudWatch group and stream names, as well as AWS credentials.
-The task technical requirements can be fined [here](./Backend%20Engineer%20Test%20Task%20(Updated).pdf)
+The task technical requirements can be found [here](./Backend%20Engineer%20Test%20Task%20(Updated).pdf)

 ## Dependencies
-Exact version used can be found in requirements.txt file
+The exact version used can be found in requirements.txt file
-1. Python 3.x
+1. >Python 3.10
 2. boto3
 3. docker